waldronmatt/musicWebTemplate/README.md

 Free website template built for musicians / artists to promote their music and connect with their audience.

-To view a live demo of this website, go to: http://waldronmatthew.com/portfolio/music/index.html

 ## Features

 * Customizable hero images and responsive picture modal